annleeli/annleeli.github.io/_posts/2014-12-23-hello-world.md

 ## It uses Markdown

 All posts can be written in [Markdown](http://daringfireball.net/projects/markdown/).
 Here's a [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for me to use if I need reminders.
-Or use [prose.io](prose.io) as an editor.
+Or I can use [prose.io](prose.io) as an editor.

+## Looking forward

+I will be trying more things with Jekyll and Github in the coming weeks (hopefully) and getting a little more work done onto my pet Android project (which also has a huge learning curve for me).